JacoboAdberstein/AWI/README.md

 Given the current state of the development of AWI this specific section is still pending.
 The only physical assembly instructions available at the moment is the connection of the screen to the RP4 via the HDMI connection port, as well as a connection of the screen and Pi to a power source.
 As the coming weeks pass and the physical development of the Pi evolves, there will be a more detailed guide on how our version of the AWI can be assembled together.

 ### CAD file explanation and assembly
+CAD files can be accessed via GrabCAD and Professor Nokes has the ability to give access.
+If there is an issue with accessing the file contact Ryan Scott at 2059032411 (cell).
+The GrabCAD desktop app Workbench is going to go away as of June 1, 2023 but files will still be accessible via web browser and other software. https://blog.grabcad.com/blog/2022/08/09/a-fond-farewell-to-grabcad-workbench/

+The folder are organized as follows:
+-Assembly: Contains solidworks assemblies for the enclosures that include relevant parts or sub-assemblies.
+Sub-assemblies are most likely to be found in parts since they are parts made up of sub-parts.
+The most recent versions are called V3.
+-Parts: All other CAD files used to create assemblies.
+Some were pulled from GrabCAD libraries and are non-english.
+All OLD versions are contained here
+-Images: Images taken from CAD for reviews.
+-Old Drawings_Images

+I have found the dimensions to be fairly accurate for the screen.
+The Solidworks part for the PiSugar battery has screw holes that are not entirely accurate.
+They should align perfectly with the Raspberry Pi but do not.

 ### Raspberry Pi set up